blwsh/Traefik-Docker-Dev-Env/README.md

 Traefik can be used as a reverse proxy for your docker containers.
 It enables to automatically create virtual hosts and SSL certificates for environments.

+## Setup

+1. Duplicate the .env.example file and call it .env.
+Replace the example credentials with your Cloudflare credentials.
+2. Add 127.0.0.1 to your systems DNS.
+3. Run `docker-compose up -d`

 ## General Debugging

 ### Mac